 One of the best ways of protecting you and your family from fire and carbon monoxide (CO) is by having smoke and CO detectors installed in your home.
 At Raynor Electric, we can handle the installation of all your detectors, saving your time and hassle, and assuring you that your detectors will work when you need them the most.

 A United States fire department responds to a residential fire every 77 seconds, according to the National Fire Protection Association.
 Even worse, someone dies in a fire every 135 minutes.
-To be as protected as possible, please make sure you have smoke detectors installed through your home.
+To be as protected as possible, please make sure you have smoke detectors installed throughout your home.

 One of the most effective types of smoke detector is a hard-wired detector.
 This kind is typically safer than a battery-operated detector.
 Usually, a home will only have about one or two battery units, and these may not detect smoke until it is too late.
-And it is all-too easy for someone to forget to test his or her detector.
+And it is all-too-easy for someone to forget to test his or her detector.

 With a hard-wired system, however, the need for testing is eliminated as well as the hassle.
 You should call a professional with Raynor Electric to make sure your system is wired correctly.
 Any kind of wiring job, no matter how minor it may seem, can be dangerous for a novice.
 Make the safe choice and leave that job to us.